Six Sigma Fundamentals

 1. Define the boundaries (beginning and ending) of the process you want to map.

-2. Define and sort the process steps with the flow. - consult with process owners and SMEs
+2. Define & sort process steps based on flow (consult with process owners and SMEs)

 Walk the Process